cantremember/virtualizing-windows-xp/Techniques.md

 bootcfg /rebuild
 ```

+You could also edit it after [mounting the VMDK](Tools.md#mounting-a-virtual-disk) from your host machine.

-You'll definitely want to make a backup of it first.
+Regardless of how you go about making your edits, you'll definitely want to *make a backup of it first*.

 ### XP Repair Installation